nponiros/sync_server/README.md

 --path path                   # Specify the path to the data directory.
 It has to be an absolute path --collections collectionName  # A comma separated list of collection names in which data is saved.
 Only names given here can be used in the SyncClient
 ```

+There are two server logs.
+An access.log containing information about the requests made against the server and an error.log containing information about exceptions and rejected promises.
+The logs are saved in the directory in which the server is installed.

 ### Node.js Version

 You need to use a new version of Node.js as the code uses ES2015 features which are not available in Node.js versions < 5.0.0.